Floflos/CTF-Write-Up/DGhack2021/Instakilogram/README.md

 <img src="../Images/8.png" width="1100" />
 We then upload the evil.zip archive to http://instakilogram.chall.malicecyber.com/storeZip

-Then we visit the path where our php webshell is supposed to have been extraxted:
+Then we visit the path where our php webshell is supposed to have been extracted:
 ....
 And we get a shell !!
 <img src="../Images/9.png" width="1100" />